legion-core/Zero-OS/README.md

 [![bluebuild build badge](https://github.com/legion-core/zero-os/actions/workflows/bluebuild-build-update.yml/badge.svg)](https://github.com/legion-core/zero-os/actions/workflows/bluebuild-build-update.yml)

-Zero OS is a base Fedora Atomic image you can use as a starting point for your own OS or custom image (you are expected to extend/layer stuff on Zero OS, as it is headless by default).
+Zero OS is a custom Fedora Atomic image you can use as a starting point for your own OS or custom image (you are expected to extend/layer stuff on Zero OS, as it is headless by default).

 I made this because setting up Fedora after every install gets old fast.
 (It is also used as upstream for legion-os & solaris-os.)